DillonSteyl/SCIE1000/Week 8/graph_step_size.md

 # Graphing with Different Step Sizes

-Oscillatory motion is modelled using trigonometric period functions.
+Oscillatory motion is modelled using periodic functions.
 The motion of a spring is considered oscillatory when it is displaced from its equilibrium position.
 For example, if we have a spring and attach a weight to the end of it so that the spring stretches, and then release it from this position, the position of the weight as a function of time can be modelled as a sinusoidal function.
 With friction present, this motion is damped and eventually ceases, however for this problem we will assume there is no friction such that the spring follows a simple sinusoidal model.

 Suppose we have a spring that is stretched to 0.5m away from its equilibrium position due to the presence of a weight at the end of the spring.
 Note that this change in displacement is represented as a **negative** value.
 When released, the weight position oscillates with a period of 0.5 seconds.